NielsRogge/Description2Process/README.md

 7. Transformation of semi-structured description to XML format
 8. Visualization of XML format

 Textual inputs are limited to sequences of activities and 3 types of XOR splits.

+## Usage

+(...)